“It is impossible for a man to learn what he thinks he already knows.” ― Epictetus

 “If it wasn’t complicated, it wouldn’t be allowed to happen.
 The complexity disguises what is happening.
 If it’s so complicated you can’t understand it, then you can’t question it.”

-“Nothing is more honorable than a grateful heart.” ― Seneca
+“Nothing is more honourable than a grateful heart.” ― Seneca

 ‘Virtue is more to be feared than vice, because its excesses are not subject to the regulation of conscience.’ — Adam Smith